Pax Unplugged December 2022

 Summary

 If you are a board gamer you should check out Pax Unplugged.
-Also there was a lot of good food in Philadelphia.
-RPGs were most overbooked by a LOT, the sign up process sucked..
+Also, there was a lot of good food in Philadelphia.
+RPGs were most overbooked by a LOT, and the signup process sucked.

 Day -1 – Thursday

-First day was getting our badges.
+The first day was getting our badges.
 They are not named badges like other conventions, the behavior guide on the back was friendly language.
-After the badge you hade to prove that you are vaccination against COVID-19.
-To note you had to wear mask at all times.
+After the badge you had to prove that you are vaccinated against COVID-19.
+To note you had to wear a mask at all times.

 Day 1 – Friday